 This Pumpkin Flan is a fun twist on two favorite classics.
 This dreamy treat is what would happen if flan and pumpkin pie got married!
 Since it can be made up to two days ahead, it is perfect for entertaining.

 While we are waiting for the weather to cooperate, I am still ready to embrace the season.
 It may be a while before I pull out sweaters and closed-toe shoes, but that doesn't mean I can't get into the spirit.

-I think you will agree with me that one of the best parts of fall is all-things-pumpkin.
+I think many of you will agree with me that one of the best parts of fall is all-things-pumpkin.

 This time of year calls for a bit of indulgence from time to time, and today I've got something that is pure fall bliss.

-This Pumpkin Thanksgiving Flan is such a fun twist on a classic and will ensure that you wow your holiday guests with your culinary prowess.
+This Pumpkin Thanksgiving Flan is such a fun twist on a classic.
+It is fairly simple to make and will ensure that you wow your guests with your culinary prowess.

 Pumpkin Flan Recipe Ingredients